FAQS

 Preparation usually involves a dietary and lifestyle cleanse (known as la dieta), reducing or avoiding alcohol, drugs, red meat, pork, and processed foods.
 Just as important is preparing your mind and spirit — setting intentions, resting, and practicing mindfulness.
 You can access our full ayahuasca preparation page here.

-Please note that in our tradition, it is particularly important to remove, salt, sugar, oil in the master plant dieta dieta, but our community do not avoid these in day to day life or around ceremonies.
+Please note that is is particularly important to remove, salt, sugar, oil during the master plant dieta dieta, but our community do not avoid these in day to day life or around ceremonies.

 We still recommend that you take the preparation seriously, especially if it is your first time sitting with the medicine, as it can be supportive, but in our retreats and final period of dieta we usually offer food with small amounts of sugar and salt in it.

-If you would like to adhere to zero sugar or salt for the entire duration we can easily support this.
+If you would like to adhere to zero sugar or salt for the entire duration of your retreat we can easily support this.

 What happens during a Shipibo ayahuasca ceremony?